silas/node-jenkins/README.md

 ### jenkins.credentials.create(options)

-Create credential in a folder or system.
+Create credentials in a folder or system.

 Options

 - folder (String): path of the folder or `manage` for **system** credentials
-- store (String): the store where credentials should be created, can be `folder` or `system`
+- store (String): the credentials store, can be either `folder` or `system`
-- domain (String): domain where to create the credentials
+- domain (String): the credentials domain
 - xml (String): configuration XML

 Usage